HoussemDellai/aks-course/800_aks_kaito_llm_gpu/Readme.md

           effect: NoSchedule
 ```

+### Deploying an LLM model using KAITO

-Deploy the Phi-4 model from the KAITO model repository using the kubectl apply command.
+Deploy the `Phi-4` model from the `KAITO` model repository using the kubectl apply command.

 ```sh
 kubectl apply -f kaito_workspace_phi_4_mini.yaml -n kaito-workspace